Contributing to jQuery Foundation Web Sites

 link Content Repositories

 Inspired by static site generators like Jekyll, each of the sites (with some exceptions*), on jquery.com and jquery.org, including this very one you're reading, has a corresponding repository in our GitHub organization that serves as the canonical source of the content.
 Most of these repositories have a combination of HTML and Markdown (typically in the pages directory), each with bits of leading metadata (formatted as JSON).
-The API documentation for jQuery, jQuery UI, jQuery Mobile, and QUnit is maintained as XML in the entries directory.
+The API documentation for jQuery, jQuery UI, and jQuery Mobile is maintained as XML in the entries directory.
 Assets such as images (the kind you'd put in an img tag, not in a CSS background-image) are kept in the resources directory.

 link WordPress and jquery-wp-content